 The Small Business Rate Relief (SBRR) scheme is a Northern Ireland government initiative, whose aim is to support the growth and sustainability of small businesses in Northern Ireland, by providing some small business owners with rate relief.
-Qualifying businesses will receive the relief on their annual bill during the life of the scheme.
+Qualifying businesses will receive the rate relief on their annual bill during the life of the support scheme.

 Eligibility for the SBRR is based on the Net Annual Value (NAV) of your business property.